 Once you have provided information about the employment via the e-service, an email with a link will be sent to the person you wish to hire.
 The employee then submits an application for a work permit via the link.

 As an employer, you can track the case by logging in to the e-service.

 When a decision has been made, a copy will be sent to you as the employer in Sweden stating whether or not a permit has been granted.
 If you want to know the reasons for the decision, you need a power of attorney from the employee.
 The permit applies only for work for the employer and in the role specified in the information about the employment.

 People who are granted a permit for three months or more will also be given a residence permit card issued by the embassy or consulate-general.
 The card must be presented together with a passport upon entry to Sweden and it is proof of the person’s right to be in Sweden.
 It takes up to four weeks to manufacture and deliver the card.

 If the Swedish Migration Agency rejects the application

-A decision for a permit for seasonal work can be appealed within three weeks.
-Information about how to do so is given in the employee’s decision.
+A decision on a permit for seasonal work can be appealed within three weeks.
+Information on how to do this can be found in the employee's decision.

 When you employ someone from a country outside the EU, you must inform the Swedish Tax Agency.
 You do this by filling in the form "Notification – Employment of a Foreigner SKV 1160" stating the name, address and period of employment of the person who is going to work for you.
 The form can be found on the Swedish Tax Agency’s website.

 You must save copies of documents that show that the person has the right to be and work in Sweden.
 The documents must be archived for the entire period of employment and for 12 months thereafter.